petermr/semanticClimate/README.md

 An important resource is the UN’s IPCC reports, published about every five years.
 In 2021-2022 AR6, with 10,000 pages, was released. #semanticClimate is a group of young Indian science students who are developing tools and community protocols to make IPCC AR6 semantic.

 ## UNFCCC
-The UNFCCC publishers anuual reports, mainly based on the UN's COP meetings.
+The UNFCCC publishers annual reports, mainly based on the UN's COP meetings.
 We have scraped and analysed most of these from the last >25 years.

 # Goals
 * to convert the IPCC documents from PDF into (a) HTML (b) XML